Dhirendranath Datta

+was a Bengali lawyer and politician from East Bengal who was a member of the 1st Constituent Assembly of Pakistan.
+He is best known for proposing Bengali for the national language of Pakistan in the Assembly.
+He was also active in the politics of undivided Bengal in pre-partition India.

 Early life

-Datta was born on 2 November 1886 in Ramrail, in Brahmanbaria District, Bengal Province (in today's Bangladesh).
-His father Jagabandhu Datta was a lawyer and introduced Dhirendranath to the legal profession from an early age.
-Dhirendranath was educated at Nabinagar High School, Comilla Zilla School and Ripon College in Calcutta.
+Datta was born in an aristocratic Kayastha family on 2 November 1886 in Ramrail Union, in Brahmanbaria District, Bengal Province (in today's Bangladesh).
+His father Jagabandhu Datta was a mukhtiyer (lower ranked pleader) who introduced Dhirendranath to the legal profession from an early age.
+Dhirendranath completed matriculation from Comilla Zilla School.
+He graduated from Ripon College in 1908.
+Later he obtained a law degree from Calcutta University.

 Early career

-Datta began his career as a school teacher, eventually becoming assistant headmaster of the Bangora High school in Comilla.
+Datta began his career as a school teacher after passing intermediate, he eventually became assistant headmaster of the Bangora High school in Comilla.
+After obtaining law degree, he started law practice as an advocate.
+He joined the Comilla District Bar Association in 1911.
+Quite early in his legal career, he established himself as a successful lawyer in the Comilla district.
+He practiced law earnestly and uninterruptedly from 1911 to 1920.
+Dhirendranath's reputation as a lawyer was akin to legend due to the service he provided for the poor.
+He continued to practice until he was advised to give up his profession in favor of politics by his political comrade Chittaranjan Das.
 He was very active in the local community and was a leader of the relief effort following devastating floods in 1915.
 He formed the Mukti Sangha, a welfare organization, after becoming inspired by Mahatma Gandhi.
 Datta's relief work continued up to the Bengal Famine of 1943.
-He joined the Comilla District Bar in 1911 and continued to practice until he was advised to give up his profession in favor of politics by his political comrade Chittaranjan Das.

 Political activism

 Along with many politically active Bengalis of his time, Datta took a firm stand following the Bengal Partition of 1905.
 He chose to vehemently oppose partition, working closely with other anti-partition activists such as Surendranath Banerjee and Rabindranath Tagore.
+He took part in the Non-cooperation movement in 1921.
+He was imprisoned multiple times, including in 1932 for 13 months.

-Datta joined the Indian National Congress from Mymensingh District and was first elected to the Bengal Legislative Council in 1937.
-He was arrested by the British rulers of India for his participation in the Quit India movement of 1942.
+Datta joined the Indian National Congress and was elected to the Bengal Legislative Assembly in 1937.
+He was imprisoned for 9 months for his participation in the Quit India movement of 1942.
+He was reelected to the Bengal Legislative Assembly in 1946.

 Datta firmly opposed the creation of Pakistan and partition of India on religious lines; but when it became clear that partition of Bengal was inevitable and that his home district of Comilla would be in the new Muslim majority state, he opted to remain in East Bengal (unlike many other Hindu leaders), and as a result, was invited to be part of the constitutional committee to draft the legislative framework of the new country before the actual independence of Pakistan.